-- 4. Federal Pell Grants for which a return of funds is required. - 5.
-Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required.
+- Unsubsidized Direct Stafford Loans (other than PLUS loans). - 2.
+Subsidized Direct Stafford Loans. - 3.
+Direct PLUS Loans. - 4.
+Federal Pell Grants for which a return of funds is required. - Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required.